rwxrob/code-mage-book/README.md

 [CC0 1.0]: LICENSE-code
 [CC BY-NC-ND]: LICENSE-prose

-*"A Code Wizard's First Spell Book"* is a legal trademark of Robert S.
+*"A Code Mage's First Spell Book"* is a legal trademark of Robert S.
 Muhlestein but can be used freely to refer to this book
 <https://github.com/rwxrob/code-mage-book> without limitation.
 To avoid
 potential confusion, intentionally using this trademark to refer to other